PokeVengers/PokeMMO-Data/README.md

 - `abilities-data.json`: This file contains the data for all of the Abilities.
 - `egg-moves-data.json`: This file contains the data for egg move breeding chains.
 - `item-data.json`: This file contains the data for all of the Items.
+- `pokemon-sprites.json`: This file contains the sprite data from PokeAPI.

 # Credits
 Credits can be found in [CREDITS.md](https://github.com/PokeVengers/PokeMMO-Data/blob/main/CREDITS.md)